DVM Membership Categories

-The in-person licensing seminars have been discontinued.
-The new online format will ensure that new members are receiving the information they need prior to (or shortly after) beginning working in Saskatchewan.
+All new Veterinarians, Veterinary Students, Veterinary Technologists and Veterinary Technology Students must complete the online licensing course and successfully complete the exam.
 The passing grade for the Licensing Exam is 80%.
-The Licensing Course is $75 (+GST) and is approved for 4 CE hours.
+The Licensing Course is $100 (+GST).
 First re-write: $100; Second re-write: $250.
 If unsuccessful on second re-write, candidate must appear before SVMA Council.